 Here, we perform indirect cooling of motional modes whose direct cooling rate from radiation is small or zero.
-We coherently couple these weakly cooled modes (WCMs) to strongly cooled modes (SCMs) with a large direct cooling rate, using parametric modulation of the trapping potential recently demonstrated in Ref.~[\onlinecite{hou2022coherent}].
+We coherently couple these weakly cooled modes (WCMs) to strongly cooled modes (SCMs) with a large direct cooling rate, using parametric modulation of the trapping potential recently demonstrated in Ref.~\cite{hou2022coherent}.
 Indirect cooling is accomplished either by repeatedly exchanging the WCM and SCM states and recooling the SCM, or by cooling the SCM while simultaneously coupling it to the WCM.
-Our work builds on previous demonstrations in ions and other platforms~\cite{powell2002axialization,rocheleau2010preparation,chan2011laser,teufel2011sideband,verhagen2012quantum,gorman2014two,jockel2015sympathetic,bohman2021sympathetic} and extends it to cooling normal modes of multi-ion crystals composed of same and mixed species ions.
+Our work builds on previous demonstrations in ions and other platforms.
+For instance, the ``axialization" technique is widely used in Penning traps to improve cooling of magnetron motion~\cite{cornell1990mode,powell2002axialization}, and ground-state cooling of mechanical resonators has been accomplished by coupling to a cavity~\cite{rocheleau2010preparation,chan2011laser,teufel2011sideband}, among other works~\cite{verhagen2012quantum,gorman2014two,jockel2015sympathetic,bohman2021sympathetic,will2022sympathetic}.
+We extend this method to the cooling of normal modes of multi-ion crystals composed of same and mixed species ions in rf Paul traps.

-Our manuscript is organized as follows.
-Section~\ref{sec:wcm_origin} describes why some modes are weakly cooled in typical experiments.
+The manuscript is organized as follows: Section~\ref{sec:wcm_origin} describes why some modes are weakly cooled in common experimental situations.
 We then introduce and discuss two different schemes for indirect cooling of WCMs in Section~\ref{sec:indirect}, and describe the apparatus in Section~\ref{sec:apparatus}.
-Finally, we report experimental results on indirect near-ground-state cooling of WCMs in $^{9}$Be$^{+}$-$^{9}$Be$^{+}$, $^{9}$Be$^{+}$-$^{25}$Mg$^{+}$, and $^{9}$Be$^{+}$-$^{25}$Mg$^{+}$-$^{9}$Be$^{+}$ crystals in Sections~\ref{sec:BB}, \ref{sec:BM}, and \ref{sec:BMB}.
+Experimental results on indirect near-ground-state cooling of WCMs in $^{9}$Be$^{+}$-$^{9}$Be$^{+}$, $^{9}$Be$^{+}$-$^{25}$Mg$^{+}$, and $^{9}$Be$^{+}$-$^{25}$Mg$^{+}$-$^{9}$Be$^{+}$ crystals are reported in Sections~\ref{sec:BB}, \ref{sec:BM}, and \ref{sec:BMB}.